misiektoja/instagram_monitor/README.md

 docker run --rm -it --init -v "${PWD}:/data:z" -v instagram_monitor_session:/home/instagram/.config/instaloader misiektoja/instagram-monitor:latest --config-file /data/instagram_monitor.conf --env-file /data/.env
 ```

+The first command starts the setup wizard.
+The second starts monitoring with the files created by the wizard.
+Both commands keep configuration and downloaded files in the current directory.
+They keep the saved Instagram login in the Docker volume named `instagram_monitor_session`.

-The Docker Desktop command uses macOS shell or Windows PowerShell syntax.
+These commands use macOS shell or Windows PowerShell syntax.
 In Windows Command Prompt replace `${PWD}` with `%cd%`.

-On Linux, pass your host user and group so the container can write to the current directory:
+On Linux, `--user "$(id -u):$(id -g)"` runs the container with your numeric user and group IDs.
+This lets the container write files that your host account can edit:

 ```sh
 docker pull misiektoja/instagram-monitor:latest